 A classic auction involves participants making ever-higher bids.
 That is the model used by eBay, for example.
-Investly uses reserve auctions, where participants make ever-lower bids.
+Investly uses reverse auctions, where participants make ever-lower bids.
 Investors bid on invoices, bids compete by lowering the discount rate.
 After one to three days the auction ends and the company is given the amount in cash, minus the discount.
 On the due date, the customer pays the invoice in full and the investor receives their initial investment plus interest.

 Who sets the interest rate?